WCSCourses/genomeacademy/README.md

 - Anna Swan, Scientific Training Officer - EMBL-EBI Training Team

 ## Detailed timetable
-You can view the full timetable here: [Genome Academy 22-24 August Student programme](modules/Genome Academy 22-24 August Student programme .docx.pdf)
+You can view the full timetable here:

 # Course materials
 In this section you will find all the materials used during the course so you can refer to them during the practical sessions and after the course has ended.